Robust and tunable Floquet altermagnets in sliding A-type antiferromagnetic bilayers

-Among the scenarios discussed, a straightforward approach to constructing altermagnets involves the precise arrangement of A-type antiferromagnetic (A-AFM) bilayers with specific stacking orders, as guided by general stacking theory \cite{pan2024general,zeng2024bilayer,sun2024stacking,zhu2025sliding}.
-However, this method imposes strict requirements on the bilayers.
-Firstly, only 17 out of 80 layer groups possess the inherent potential for altermagnetism, with only the operators $C_{2\alpha}$ or $S_{4z}$ supporting this phenomenon \cite{zeng2024bilayer}.
-Secondly, the stacking theory for altermagnets is highly dependent on particular stacking orders, such as sliding or twisted angles \cite{pan2024general,zeng2024bilayer,sun2024stacking,zhu2025sliding,zhang2025altermagnetic}, which necessitate relatively stringent experimental conditions.
-Moreover, the presence of inversion symmetry ($\left[C_2||P\right]$) and mirror symmetry with respect to the $x$-$y$ plane ($\left[C_2||M_z\right]$) acts antagonistically to the formation of altermagnets \cite{pan2024general,zeng2024bilayer,huang2025light}, with the former being prevalent in most conventional materials.
+Among the various realization schemes, a direct strategy for constructing altermagnets relies on the deliberate stacking of A-type antiferromagnetic (A-AFM) bilayers with specific stacking registries, as prescribed by general stacking theory \cite{pan2024general,zeng2024bilayer,sun2024stacking,zhu2025sliding}.
+However, this approach imposes several stringent constraints.
+First, only 17 out of the 80 crystallographic layer groups intrinsically support altermagnetism, and only the symmetry operators $C_{2\alpha}$ or $S_{4z}$ are compatible with this magnetic order \cite{zeng2024bilayer}.
+Second, the emergence of altermagnetism within stacking theory is highly sensitive to particular stacking registries, including precise sliding configurations or twist angles \cite{pan2024general,zeng2024bilayer,sun2024stacking,zhu2025sliding,zhang2025altermagnetic}, which significantly limits experimental feasibility.
+Furthermore, the presence of inversion symmetry ($\left[C_2||P\right]$) or mirror symmetry with respect to the $x$-$y$ plane ($\left[C_2||M_z\right]$) suppresses altermagnetim \cite{pan2024general,zeng2024bilayer,huang2025light}.
+Notably, inversion symmetry is prevalent in many conventional materials, which substantially limits candidate platforms.